 pdftopng input.pdf intermediate-file

-Step 2: OCR png images of PDF pages to create OCR'ed version of the page
+Step 2: OCR PNG images of PDF pages to create an OCR'ed version of the page

 FORFILES /S /M *.png /C "cmd /c tesseract @fname.png @fname pdf"